-3. All rabbits, except for companion and meat pen animals, that are exhibited in the breed classes must present a pedigree at check-in.
+3. All rabbits, with the exception of companion and meat pen animals, that are exhibited in the breed classes must present a pedigree at check-in.

 4. Animals exhibited in the companion class do not need a tattoo or pedigree.